pingcap/docs-tidb-operator/en/migrate-tidb-to-kubernetes.md

 > **Note:**
 >
-> If you access the source TiDB cluster via load balancing or database middleware, you need to first modify the configuration to route your application traffic to the target TiDB cluster.
+> If you access the source TiDB cluster via load balancer or database middleware, you need to first modify the configuration to route your application traffic to the target TiDB cluster.
 Otherwise, your application might be affected.

 ## Step 4: Scale in the TiKV nodes of the source cluster